jodoglevy/open-graph-redirect/README.md

-open-graph-redirect
+Facebook Open Graph Redirect
 ===================

-A Chrome plugin that lets you view all those Facebook Open Graph shares in your news feed without installing their corresponding apps
+A browser extension that lets you view all the Facebook Open Graph shares in your news feed without installing their corresponding apps.

+## Chrome

+## Firefox